HOW TO SET UP SLACK FOR SUCCESS22 of December 2016

 We all know that these days, email is out when it comes to internal communication with your team.
 If you’re still using email to send messages to your coworkers, it’s time to catch up with the modern workplace.

 Slack is the new orange when it comes to exchanging ideas and collaborating on projects across teams.
 It works well both within an office and also working with remote workers.
-It’s no surprise that this platform has been rapidly gaining popularity as it is easy and it includes a lot of great functions which can help you maximize productivity for your business.
-Oh and by the way, it’s free.
+It’s no surprise that this platform has been rapidly gaining popularity.
+It is easy to use and includes a lot of great functions which can help you maximize productivity for your business.
+Oh and by the way, it’s free to use all the basic features.
 (PS.
 We are not affiliates of Slack, we just appreciate good tools)

 INTEGRATING SLACK WITH OTHER TOOLS